New Zealand Diploma in Applied Science

-The purpose of this qualification is to provide individuals with theoretical and/or technical knowledge within a range of natural and physical sciences for employment and/or progression to higher level qualifications.
+The purpose of this qualification is to provide individuals with broad theoretical and technical knowledge within a range of natural and physical sciences for employment or education.

-The qualification will also identify for the science-related sectors of Aotearoa New Zealand those employees who are able to work independently in routine operational positions in the manufacturing and regulatory industries, field work, research and development.
+The qualification will also identify for the science-related sectors of Aotearoa New Zealand those employees who are able to self-manage, be responsible, and support leadership in the manufacturing and regulatory industries, field work, research, and development.

 Key Information for Students